RahafAlh/mywebsite/content/authors/admin/_index.md

 I received a Bachelor of Science degree in Mechanical Engineering from the <a href="https://ucsd.edu/">University of California, San Diego</a> in March 2020.
 Gratefully, my undergraduate journey was fully-funded by the KAUST Gifted Student Program.

+I can be contacted at: rmalharb at umich dot edu

 ⚠️ This website is currently under construction.